elpinikipapageorgiou/EMERALD-3656ELIDEK-/Imaging/pyXAI-DeepFCM/DeepFCMx-ELM/README.md

-# DeepFCMx-GA
+# DeepFCMx-elm

 # Usage

-DeepFCMx-GA provides a transparent view of interconnections and their contributions to FCM's predictive accuracy.
+DeepFCMx-ELM provides a transparent view of interconnections and their contributions to FCM's predictive accuracy.

 The dataset should be initialized here:
 ```